Future Talent Orchestra’s mentoring and performance day

 In the afternoon the Musicians separated into sectionals for wind, led by professional musician and oboist Leo Duarte; lower stings, led by Relationship Manager and professional cellist Lucia Capellaro; and upper strings led by Margaret Faultless.

-There was some wonderful feedback from Musicians’ parents; Rebecca, mum of Oliver, a cellist and recipient of a Robinson Bursary, said:
+There was some wonderful feedback from Musicians’ parents; Rebecca, mum of Oliver, a cellist and recipient of a Robinson Award, said:

 “Maggie was truly inspirational.
 Her energy and passion for the music was not like anything Ollie had ever seen before and has given him all kinds of ideas for his music making.
 Playing and learning about Haydn’s music in this way came at just the right time for Ollie, as he has just started learning Haydn’s cello concerto in C”